mikenguyen13/data_analysis/_book/13-imputation.md

 | **Preserves Variability**      | Yes                                    | Limited in deterministic forms |
 | **Considers Relationships**    | No                                     | Yes                            |
 | **Risk of Implausible Values** | Low (if observed values are plausible) | Moderate to High               |

+: Comparison of Random Draw and Regression-Based Imputation Methods

 This method is a quick and computationally efficient way to address missing data but is best complemented by more sophisticated methods when relationships between variables are important.